Neurodevelopmental Assessment

 What can I expect from the speech and language therapy service?

-Following acceptance of a referral by the service, your child will be placed on our specialist waiting list and an appointment allocated with a speech and language therapist with specialist skills and knowledge in complex communication and developmental disorders.
+Following acceptance of a referral by the service, your child will be placed on our specialist waiting list and an appointment allocated with a speech and language therapist with specialist skills and knowledge in neurodevelopmental differences.

-The appointment session will include information gathering, observations and informal and formal assessments to identify your child’s specific areas of speech, language and communication difficulty.
+The therapist will use observations and informal or formal assessments to identify your child’s specific areas of speech, language and communication needs.
 We adopt a flexible approach to the format of the assessment depending on the age of the child and other individual circumstances.

-Mother and daughter.JPGThis means the appointment may take place in a clinic location, or school, or occasionally at home.
-Sometimes the therapist will arrange to call you before the appointment for the information gathering part of the assessment.
+The appointment may take place in a clinic location, or school, or occasionally at home.
 Very occasionally, the assessment process may require more than one appointment session.

 Most children we see for this specialist assessment do not require further support from the speech and language therapy service.
-For a small number of children who have additional speech, language or fluency difficulties, unrelated to any complex developmental disorder, a referral may be made to our community therapy service.
+For a small number of children who have additional speech, language or fluency difficulties, a referral may be made to our community therapy service.
 This will be discussed with you at the time of the assessment.

 "...really good at putting my daughter at ease and explaining everything to us"